ახალგაზრდა მკვლევართა ჟურნალი № 3 ივლისი 2016

 The best known formulation of the basic criteria for statehood was offered by the United States and other Pan-American nations after endorsing the Montevideo convention in 1933.
 Article I of the Montevideo Convention on the Rights and Duties of States, reads: “The state as a person of international law should possess the following qualifications: (a) a permanent population; (b) a defined territory; (c) government; and (d) capacity to enter into relations with other states(27).”
 Although, the Montevideo convention was limited in its geographical scope, the criteria have been endorsed by wider international society thereaf-ter

-According to the Foreign Relations Law of the United States, the state exists when 1) its leadership is in effective control of the state's defined territory; 2) the bulk of its inhabitants possess sufficient political stability and provide allegiance to whatever national symbols there might be; 3) the leadership possesses sufficient administrative capability to carry out certain well recognized internal government functions and its international obligations under international law and the United Nations Charter; and 4) there is no massive and systematic interference in its affairs by a foreign power(28)
+According to the Foreign Relations Law of the United States, the state exists when 1) its leadership is in effective control of the state's defined territory; 2) the bulk of its inhabitants possess sufficient political stability and provide allegiance to whatever national symbols there might be; 3) the leadership possesses sufficient administrative capability to carry out certain well recognized internal government functions and its international obligations under international law and the United Nations Charter; and 4) there is no massive and systematic interference in its affairs by a foreign power(28).

 Though international organisations or conferences have not produced any new instrument to replace and supplement the Montevideo Convention as a definition for statehood, many scholars are calling for revi-sion arguing that additional criteria are necessary.
 Crawford puts forward other important criterion, which Montevideo does not mention but implies, - independence.
 According to him, independence is the cen-tral criterion for statehood.
 It is important to distinguish independence as an initial criterion for statehood and as a condition for continuing existence.
 “A new state attempting to secede will have to prove sub-stantial independence both formal and real from a parent state before it could be regarded as definitely created(29)”.
 However, it is very hard to measure the extent of independence.
 It is also not clear why inde-pendence from a parent state should be a criterion and not from the other state.